w3c/window-management/additional_explorations.md

 of each Screen in the collection change with device configuration changes), or static collections of live objects (e.g. indivual Screen properties change, but the overall collection does not change reflect newly connected screens).
-There are tradeoffs to each approach, but these seem generally less desirable.
+There are tradeoffs to each approach, but these seem more difficult for developers to reason about, and add significant complexity to the implementation, reducing the likelihood of obtaining interoperable implementations across browsers.

 The leading proposal is to introduce a new `ScreenInfo` dictionary.
 While it is shaped similar to the existing `Screen` interface, it has clear and separate